Alaska observation REPORT DESIGN

 After sketching, iterating and polishing for many times,

-We showed our clients the wireframe first, they were really happy with what it looked like and the power it had.
+We showed our clients the wireframe first due to time limit, they were really happy with what it looked like and the power it had.
 From a business perspective, the report has allowed Springshot to explore more cooperation opportunity with other clients.